shamanec/GADS/README.md

 2. Change the `gads_host_address` value to the IP of the host machine.
 3. Change the `gads_port` value to the port you wish the service to run on - default is 10000.
 4. Change the `mongo_db` value to the IP address and port of the MongoDB instance.
 Example: `192.168.1.2:32771`
-5. If you are registering devices to Selenium Grid via providers, you can visualize the grid directly in the UI - change `selenium_grid_instance` to the instance url, e.g. `http://192.168.1.6:4444`
+5. If you are registering devices to Selenium Grid via providers, you can visualize the grid directly in the UI - change `selenium_grid_instance` to the instance url, e.g. `http://192.168.1.6:4444` and access it via the UI

 #### Start the GADS UI
 1. Open terminal and execute `go build .` in the main project folder